spkcd/elementor-project-showcase-carousel/README.md

 ## Usage

-### Adding Projects

 1. Edit a page with Elementor
-2. Find the "Project Showcase Carousel" widget in the "Project Showcase" category
+2. Find "Project Showcase Carousel" in the widgets panel
-3. Drag and drop the widget into your page
+3. Drag and drop it into your page
-4. In the widget settings:
+4. Add projects using the repeater field
-   - Click the "+" button to add new projects
-   - For each project:
-     - Add a project title
-     - Upload a main image
-     - Add gallery images (optional)

-### Customizing the Carousel

-1. In the widget settings, go to the "Carousel Settings" tab
-2. Adjust the following options:
-   - Number of columns (1-4)
-   - Enable/disable autoplay
-   - Set autoplay speed
-   - Show/hide navigation arrows
-   - Show/hide pagination dots

-### Styling Options

-1. In the widget settings, go to the "Style" tab
-2. Customize:
-   - Project title color and typography
-   - Spacing between slides
-   - Hover effects
-   - Navigation and pagination colors
+5. Customize the carousel settings
+6. Style your showcase using the style tab

 ## Lightbox Features

 - Click on any project to open the lightbox
-- Navigate through gallery images using:
+- Navigate through images using:
   - Arrow buttons
+  - Keyboard arrows
+  - Swipe gestures (on touch devices)
 - Thumbnail navigation
-  - Keyboard arrows
-  - Touch swipe
-- Close the lightbox by:
+- Close using:
-  - Clicking the close button
+  - Close button
+  - ESC key
-  - Clicking outside the image
+  - Click outside the image
-  - Pressing the ESC key

 ## Support

-For support, feature requests, or bug reports, please visit our [website](https://sparkwebstudio.com/) or create an issue in the GitHub repository.
+For support, please visit our website at [https://sparkwebstudio.com/](https://sparkwebstudio.com/) or create an issue in our GitHub repository.

 ## License